-While the placenta encapsulation might seem unconventional, the process itself follows a strict set of guidelines aimed at ensuring safety and efficacy.
+Placenta encapsulation has become more mainstream, with about 20% of my clients choosing to have their placenta processed.
 In this blog post, I'll talk about the steps involved in placenta encapsulation and how I keep the emphasis on safety.

-Understanding Placenta Encapsulation: First, let's understand what placenta encapsulation entails.
-The placenta, a temporary organ that develops during pregnancy, is rich in nutrients, hormones, and bioactive compounds.
+The placenta is a temporary organ that develops during pregnancy.
+It is rich in nutrients, hormones, and bioactive compounds.
 Proponents of placenta encapsulation (including me!) believe that consuming it can aid postpartum recovery by replenishing essential nutrients and hormones, reducing the risk of postpartum depression, increasing energy levels, and enhancing lactation.
 Anecdotally, I hear from clients that they notice a big difference when the take their pills and when they don't.

-What is the placenta but a very high quality piece of meat?
 Since placenta preparation is akin to food preparation, I take all the necessary food safety precautions when storing and preparing your placenta to keep it at food safe temperatures.
+The process I trained in overlaps food safety and bio-material safety for a double layer of regulations and safety considerations.

 Let's get into it!